van-essa/Project1_Metaverse/README.md

 This Error looked so strange due to misunderstanding the bug.
 The code was rewritten, checking online any similar issues, checking spelling mistakes, but no answer seemed to be valuable for this bug.
 The code was not removed since the fontawesome script had to be mentioned in the code.
 CSS
-No errors were found when passing through the official (Jigsaw) validator, but 5 Warnings were pointed: https://jigsaw.w3.org/css-validator/validator?uri=https%3A%2F%2Fvan-essa.github.io%2FProject1_Metaverse%2F&profile=css3svg&usermedium=all&warning=1&vextwarning=&lang=en
+No errors were found when passing through the official [(Jigsaw) validator ][reference text]
+[reference text]: https://jigsaw.w3.org/css-validator/validator?uri=https%3A%2F%2Fvan-essa.github.io%2FProject1_Metaverse%2F&profile=css3svg&usermedium=all&warning=1&vextwarning=&lang=en but 5 Warnings were pointed:

 266      -webkit-linear-gradient(to right,#FFAFBD,#C9FFBF) is a vendor extension
 272      -webkit-linear-gradient(to right,#ff9472,#f2709c) is a vendor extension